APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 	- Block told the House Committee that security issues were why they cleared the encampment

-	- At no point was there a public, campus-wide notice addressing protesting students for the sake of danger mitigation
+	- At no point was there a public, campus-wide notice addressing protesting students for the purposes of danger mitigation

 		- Title IX addresses broad-reaching notification requirements, as opposed to Title VI where information need only be "made available," a lower standard for safety, communication of the law, and protection of rights.
 UCLA opted to make information available to protesting students without concern that only a subset of protesting students may be getting this information